 Becoming savvy about software security, particularly in driving your vendors to adopt the ISO 27034, will have a major impact in reducing the risk to your organization and the general state of information security overall.

-Understanding Core Elements of the ISO 27034
+Understanding core elements of the ISO 27034

 In order to comprehensively tackle as large a problem as software security, the ISO 27034 is complex.
 It includes many concepts, terms, and activities that most organizations are unfamiliar with.
-This paper will help shed light on the ISO 27034 with respect to some of the core elements.
-You should treat this paper as a primer.
-It is not a substitute for the actual ISO 27034–1 standard document which is much more detailed.

 Application Security Control (ASC)

-The ASC is one of the base concepts of the ISO 27034.
+The ASC is one of the base concepts of ISO 27034.
 An ASC is simply a control to prevent a security weakness within an application.
 For example, “binding variables in SQL statements” is an application security control to prevent SQL injection — a common application security weakness.
 Some organizations may refer to these as application security requirements.

 Each ASC is relevant to a particular application based on its contexts.
 In the binding SQL statement example, the ASC is relevant to applications that use a database.
 In this case, we are referring to a technical context.